JamesKohls/Lost-Cities/readme.md

 # Lost Cities

-Lost Cities is a Javascript recreation of the popular card game "Lost Cities"
+Lost Cities is a Javascript recreation of the popular card game "Lost Cities", both with other players and bots trained on a deep learning model

 ## Installation